mcdonagj/Interactive-Hall-Display/README.md

 Feel free to reference the basic template file (`sketch2.js`) or other student creations when creating your game!

+## Adding Slides

+All slides are HTML files that are stored within the following directory: `framework/`

+Clubs are encouraged to add club information by following the provided `slides-example.html` template file.

 ## Adding your Student Information

 All student information should be specified with the following functions within your `<game-name>.js` file: